Business Analysis Techniques – For New BAs

 Side note: Don’t worry about mastering every technique in this list, it is a skill you will be continually refining throughout your business analyst career.

-There are several business analysis techniques choose from.
+There are several business analysis techniques to choose from.
 This is not an exhaustive list but rather the most common techniques you will need to use in your daily role as a business analyst.
 These are:

 • Process Walkthroughs